mingtang/mingtang.github.io/research-blog.md

 			<a href="{{ site.url }}/research-blog/2017/03/26/zircon-li/">
 				<h6>2017-4.
 Li diffusion mechanism in zircon—the masterpiece of my Ph.D. research</h6>
 			</a>
 			<p>This is the project that I originally proposed for my Ph.D. dissertation, although I ended up doing multiple projects that interested me.
-To solve the problem, I teamed up with people from multiple institutions... <a href="{{ site.url }}/research-blog/2017/03/26/zircon-li/">Read More</a></p>
+To solve the problem, I teamed up with people from multiple inst... <a href="{{ site.url }}/research-blog/2017/03/26/zircon-li/">Read More</a></p>
 		</div>
 	</div>